 He began to develop and teach new public speaking classes at a private educational centre to see if teaching was a good fit.
 It turned out he loved it.
 His passion for teaching grew stronger with every class he taught.
 Hoping to make more of an impact in the community by offering more comprehensive speech and drama training he caught a vision to start his own organization.

 Spurred on by his budding passion for teaching and the speech and drama art forms, he created The Art of Speech and Drama to help become more confident and compelling communicators and performers We aspire to be a supportive and encouraging haven for great artistic inspiration, exploration, and expression.
 A place for learning, connecting, and sharing.
 We are happily mobile, so you can learn in the comfort and convenience of your own home (or office), provided there's an appropriate space to use.
-We currently serve the Greater Vancouver Area, with bases in Kitsilano (Vancouver), and Fort Langley, BC, Canada.
+We are located in Kitsilano, Vancouver, BC, Canada, but we also offer online lessons for distance learners.

-Whether you’re terrified to speak in public or a seasoned professional communicator or performer, we can help you enhance your communication and performance skills.
+Whether you’re just learning english as a second language, or terrified to speak in public, or a seasoned professional communicator or performer, we can help you enhance your communication and performance skills.
 We'll help you explore your creativity, express yourself confidently, connect with, engage, and inspire your listeners.
 Our speech and drama training is challenging and requires commitment, passion, and perseverance, but it’s worth it.
 If you’re up for it, we’d love to work with you.
 You won’t regret it.